 The economy added 315,000 jobs, showcasing a labor market that is still strong

 Employers added 315,000 jobs in August, according to a report from the Labor Department.
-The unemployment rate rose to 3.7% from 3.5% in July, as nearly 800,000 new people entered the workforce.
+The unemployment rate rose to 3.7% from 3.5% in July, but only because nearly 800,000 new people entered the workforce.
 Employment gains for June and July were revised down by a total of 107,000 jobs.

 Retailers, factories and health care all added jobs last month.

 The labor market continues to shine, despite slowing economic growth and rising fears of recession.
-Earlier this summer, payroll employment rebounded to levels not seen since the start of the pandemic.
+Payroll employment has now surpassed pre-pandemic levels.
 That leaves workers with more money to spend and helps to support the consumer-driven economy.

 But a strong labor market also has the potential to fuel even higher inflation at a time when businesses are already struggling to keep up with rising demand for goods and services.